michael-s-downs/thethingineed/README.md

 Before you have to create the *Library* necesary with the correct values.
 You can check the name of library and values in yml.

-#### 3. Create image microservice and artifact helm
+#### 3. Create microservice image and artifact helm

-Each microservices GenAI have own docker image.
+Each GenAI microservices have own Docker image.

-To create image, in the folder **services** there is azure-pipeline.yml with configuration of pipeline to create and storage this image.
+To create an image, in the folder **services** there is azure-pipeline.yml file with configuration of pipeline to create and store this image.

 Before you have to create the *Library* necesary with the correct values.